danielaparker/jsoncons/doc/ref/basic_json.md

     object_iterator find(const string_view_type& name)
     const_object_iterator find(const string_view_type& name) const
 Returns an object iterator to a member whose name compares equal to `name`.
 If there is no such member, returns `object_range.end()`.
-Throws `std::runtime_error` if not an object.
+Throws `std::domain_error` if not an object.

     template <class T>
     T get_with_default(const string_view_type& name,
                        const T& default_val) const
 If `name` matches the name of a member in the basic_json object, returns the member value converted to the default's data type, otherwise returns `default_val`.
-Throws `std::runtime_error` if not an object or null value.
+Throws `std::domain_error` if not an object or null value.

     template <class T = std::string>
     T get_with_default(const string_view_type& name,
                        const char_type* default_val) const
 Make `get_with_default` do the right thing for string literals.
-Throws `std::runtime_error` if not an object or null value.
+Throws `std::domain_error` if not an object or null value.

 #### Modifiers